Yankees vs. Red Sox Player Props Betting Odds

 Torres Stats

-- Torres has 60 hits with eight doubles, a triple, 10 home runs, 28 walks and 27 RBI.
+- Torres has eight doubles, a triple, 11 home runs, 28 walks and 28 RBI (62 total hits).
 He's also stolen six bases.

-- Torres will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .118 with a home run, three walks and two RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .235 with two home runs, two walks and three RBI.

 Torres Recent Games